-A county board or an intermediate care facility for individuals with intellectual disabilities, as applicable, shall enter information regarding behavioral support strategies that include restrictive measures in the department's restrictive measures notification system.
+Each county board and each intermediate care facility for individuals with intellectual disabilities shall enter information regarding behavioral support strategies that include restrictive measures in the department's restrictive measures notification system.
 Corresponding entries are to be made:

-- (1) After securing approval in accordance with paragraph (G) of this rule and prior to implementation of a behavioral support strategy that includes restrictive measures; and - (2) When a restrictive measure is discontinued. - (I) Recording use of restrictive measures
+- (1) After securing approval in accordance with paragraph (G) of this rule and prior to implementation of a behavioral support strategy that includes restrictive measures; and - (2) When a restrictive measure is discontinued.